 Rooted in the Graces of the Spiritual Exercises

-The Shared Graces Retreat focuses on the graces of gratitude, healing, call, and co-laboring.
+The Shared Graces Retreat focuses on the graces of gratitude, healing, call, and companionship.
 The retreat format combines presentation, spiritual conversation/direction, silent prayer and reflection, and group faith sharing.

 Gratitude - to understand and rejoice gratefully in who we are – and who we are called to become – by God’s gracious and loving desire and design.
 Only when we have experienced deep gratitude to God for our very lives and so much more can we then experience deep remorse for our refusal on occasion to say thanks and to live that way.
 Ingratitude is the heart of sin.
 So, Gratitude unfolds into Healing.